top of page

 BRM Logo 2 B&W.002.png

-Transport Heritage NSW returns to Bathurst in June with historic former NSW Government Railways steam locomotives 3526 and 3642.
+Transport Heritage NSW returns to Bathurst in June with Beyer-Garratt 6029, the largest operating steam locomotive in the Southern Hemisphere!

-Enjoy a 1.5-hour steam train ride from Bathurst to Wimbledon and return, or a longer half-day experience to Orange and return.
+Enjoy a 1.5-hour steam train ride from Bathurst to Wimbledon and return, or a longer half-day experience to Millthorpe or Orange and return.

 Travel in your choice of open saloon seating or a compartment for up to 6 people.
 Alternatively, enjoy access to an open viewing platform inside our observation carriage.